We are in this

 If you have questions about this exception related to your family member who may be receiving hospice services, please contact your case manager to discuss further.

-How is Residential Plaza determining which staff and medical providers may enter the building?
+How is Residential Plaza determining which staff and third-party providers may enter the building?

-How is Residential Plaza managing potential infection from all the volunteers, interns, and companions in the building that normally interact with residents?
+How is Residential Plaza managing potential infection from all the volunteers and interns in the building who generally interact with residents?

-All companion services, volunteer programs, and externship programs have been discontinued until further notice.
+All externship and volunteer programs have been discontinued until further notice.

 Prevention – Public Areas